shakacode/react_on_rails_pro/CONTRIBUTING.md

 ## Doc Changes

-When making doc changes, we want the change to work on both [the gitbook](https://shakacode.gitbooks.io/react-on-rails/content/) and the regular GitHub site.
-The issue is that non-doc files will not go to the gitbook site, so doc references to non doc files must use the GitHub URL.
+When making doc changes, we want the change to work on both https://www.shakacode.com/react-on-rails-pro/docs/ and when browsing the GitHub repo.
+The issue is that the Shakacode site is generated only from files in [`docs`](./docs), so any references from them to non-doc files must use the full GitHub URL.

 ### Links to other docs:
 * When making references to doc files, use a relative URL path like: